 - How to improve the board reporting process.

 “I now enjoy writing my report and don’t see it as a chore.” ~ A member of the GBG Executive Team

 The workshop has been transformational for GBG’s Executive Team who have been upskilled to deliver consistent and high-quality reports across the board pack.

 Unwanted and superfluous content that had become a standard feature of reports has now been removed.
 The reports are clearer, more concise and highlight the points that matter, eliminating the fear that critical detail is hidden within the myriad of pages.
 And the question-answer approach to structuring reports helps authors remain focused and avoids unnecessary duplication.

 GBG now enjoys a more structured agenda, with clearly delineated supervisory and steering items and sufficient time allocated to both.
 Furthermore, board meetings now have fewer PowerPoint presentations, instead favouring shorter verbal briefings.
 GBG has reported more engaging and productive Board discussions, and overall a more effective Board.

 “Since undertaking the training, the satisfaction and engagement scores of our board packs and meetings have increased by 25%.” ~ John Constantin, General Counsel & Group Company Secretary

 You can also download this case study as a PDF.
-Simply click the button below, fill in your details and the file will be emailed over to you.
+Simply click the button below.